Child marriage in India

-Child marriage in India, according to the Indian law, is a marriage where either the woman or man is below the age of 21.
-Most child marriages involve girls, many of whom are in poor socio-economic conditions.
+Child marriage in India in Indian law is a marriage in which the bride is less than 18 years of age.
+Most child marriages involve girls younger than 18, many of whom are from poor families.

 Child marriages are prevalent in India.
-Estimates vary widely between sources as to the extent and scale of child marriages.
-A 2015–2016 UNICEF report estimated that India's child marriage rate is 27%.
+Estimates vary widely between sources as to the extent of child marriages.
+A 2015–2016 UNICEF report estimated India's child marriage rate at 27%.
 The Census of India has counted and reported married women by age, with proportion of females in child marriage falling in each 10 year census period since 1981.
-In its 2001 census report, India stated zero married girls below the age of 10, 1.4 million married girls out of 59.2 million girls aged 10–14, and 11.3 million married girls out of 46.3 million girls aged 15–19.
-Times of India reported that 'since 2001, child marriage rates in India have fallen by 46% between 2005 and 2009.
-Jharkhand is the state with highest child marriage rates in India (14.1%), while Kerala is the only state where child marriage rates have increased in recent years.
-Jammu and Kashmir was reported to be the only state with lowest child marriage cases at 0.4% in 2009.
-Rural rates of child marriages were three times higher than urban India rates in 2009.
+In its 2001 census report, India stated at least a few married girls below the age of 10, 1.4 million married girls out of 59.2 million girls aged 10–14, and 11.3 million married girls out of 46.3 million girls aged 15–19.
+Times of India reported that 'since 2001, child marriage rates in India have fallen by 46% between 2005 and 2009'.

-Child marriage was outlawed in 1929, under Indian law.
-However, in the British colonial times, the legal minimum age of marriage was set at 14 for girls and 18 for boys.
-Under protests from Muslim organizations in undivided British India, a personal law Sharia Act was passed in 1937 that allowed child marriages with consent from a girl's guardian.
+During British colonial times, the legal minimum age of marriage was set at 14 for girls and 18 for boys.
+Child marriage was outlawed in 1929, under a law in British India.
+Under protests from Muslim organisations in undivided India, a Muslim personal law was passed in 1937 that allowed child marriages with consent from the child bride's guardian.
 After India's independence in 1947, the act underwent two revisions.
 The minimum legal age for marriage was increased to 15 for girls in 1949, and to 18 for females and 21 for males in 1978.
-The child marriage prevention laws have been challenged in Indian courts, with some Muslim Indian organizations seeking no minimum age and that the age matter be left to their personal law.
-Child marriage is an active political subject as well as a subject of continuing cases under review in the highest courts of India.
+The child marriage prevention laws have been challenged in Indian courts, with some domestic Muslim organizations seeking no minimum age and that the age matter be left to their personal law.
+Child marriage is an active political subject as well as a subject of continuing litigation under review in the highest courts of India.

 Several states of India have introduced incentives to delay marriages.
-For example, the state of Haryana introduced the so-called Apni Beti, Apna Dhan program in 1994, which translates to "My daughter, My wealth".
-It is a conditional cash transfer program dedicated to delaying young marriages by providing a government paid bond in her name, payable to her parents, in the amount of ₹25000, after her 18th birthday if she is not married.
+For example, the state of Haryana introduced the Apni Beti, Apna Dhan program in 1994, which translates to "My daughter, My wealth".
+It is a conditional cash transfer program dedicated to delaying under-age marriages by providing a government paid bond in her name, payable to her parents, in the amount of ₹25000, after her 18th birthday if she is unmarried.